 - Opt for comfortable footwear, as some pathways can be narrow and uneven.

 The Spice Bazaar sits just steps away.
-Built in the 17th century as part of the New Mosque complex, the Spice Bazaar enchants visitors with its bustling atmosphere.
-Its arched hallways showcase Istanbul’s rich culinary traditions in vivid colors and aromas.
-Together with the Grand Bazaar, it offers a journey into the city’s past and vibrant present.
+Built in the 17th century as part of the New Mosque complex, the bazaar enchants visitors with its bustling atmosphere.
+Its arched hallways are lined with colorful spices, dried fruits, and traditional sweets.
+Together with the Grand Bazaar, it offers a journey into the city’s lively market culture.

 - Explore Sandal Bedesten for antiques and one-of-a-kind treasures.